 How Buildings Use Energy

 Before answering these questions, let’s consider what we use energy for in buildings.
-While some uses of energy sources in buildings are obvious, many are not.
-Let’s look at the more prevalent uses of energy indoors.
+While some uses of energy sources in buildings are apparent, many are not.
+Let’s look at the more general services of energy indoors.

 Heating and Cooling